Getting Started – Data Route

 Step 4 – On the target tab check Enable Write to Target

-Step 5 – Select the Destination Type (OPC Item, Tag or Azure IoT)
+Step 5 – Select the Destination Type (Tag, Classic OPC Item, Azure IoT, or MQTT Broker)

 If Tag is selected then select Browse and select the desired OAS tag.

-If Azure IoT is selected then select Browse and select the desired Azure Driver
+If Azure IoT or MQTT is selected then select Browse and select the desired Driver

 Step 7 – Enter the desired Deadband in the Float Deadband field.
 Enter 0 for no deadband.